 *Note, it is going to be much easier to sew the zipper in if you use a wide seam allowance for the seam we just talked about.
 I recommend at least a 1 inch seam while you are learning this skill.

 Now, press your seam open in the part that the zipper will be going:

 Place your zipper so that the center of the zipper lines up with your seam and pin it in place:

 Now you will sew down one side of the zipper, across the bottom and up the other side, all the way to the top.
 Move your zipper foot to whatever side you need it on so that the needle is close to the zipper as you sew.

 Now turn it over and use your seam ripper to remove your basting stitches:

 If you have done it correctly it should look like this:

 And when you pull it open like this you should see no raw edges showing:

-In this case you can see that I left some space at the top to hem the fabric down to make the waistband.
-This will depend on your pattern and what you are sewing, but for this week’s skirt project this is what I did:
+In this case you can see that I left some space at the top to hem the fabric down to make the waistband for a skirt I was sewing.

 And that’s it.
 That’s a zipper.
 Now, be patient with yourself.
 Zippers are a more advanced skill than anything I have taught you before.
 If you have to rip the zipper our and try again a few times…that’s normal.
 Just keep practicing but don’t be intimidated and don’t give up!